-- Granting access requests (RETRIEVE, UPDATE, DELETE, etc.) for these SVRs to unauthenticated (anonymous) Clients could create privacy or security concerns. - For example, when the Device onboarding State is RFOTM, it is necessary to grant requests - for the oic.r.doxm Resource to anonymous requesters, so that the Device can be - discovered and onboarded by an OBT.
-Subsequently, it might be preferable to deny - requests for the oic.r.doxm Resource to anonymous requesters, to preserve privacy.
+- The SVRs expose the security-related Properties of the Device.
+3139 - Granting access requests (RETRIEVE, UPDATE, DELETE, etc.) for these SVRs to 3140 unauthenticated (anonymous) Clients could create privacy or security concerns.
+3141 - For example, when the Device onboarding State is RFOTM, it is necessary to grant 3142 - requests for the oic.r.doxm Resource to anonymous requesters, so that the Device can 3143 - be discovered and onboarded by an OBT.
+Subsequently, it might be preferable to deny 3144 - requests for the oic.r.doxm Resource to anonymous requesters, to preserve privacy.
+3145